mlhartme/stool/client/documentation.md

 #### DESCRIPTION

 Asks for username/password to authenticate against ldap.
-If authentication succeeds, the respective *server* (if not specified: all servers that need authentication) is asked for an api token that will be stored in `~/.stool/server.json` and used for future access to this server.
+If authentication succeeds, the respective *server* is asked for an api token that will be stored in `~/.stool.yaml` and used for future access to this server.

 Use the `-batch` option to omit asking for username/password and instead pick them from the environment variables `STOOL_USERNAME` and `STOOL_PASSWORD`.

 ## Project commands